Skip to Main Content

 1. attractive nuisance 2. attractive-nuisance doctrine (choose 2)

-Notice the related terms at the end.
+Notice the synonyms and related terms at the end.
 If a keyword search for "attractive nuisance" in case law does not retrieve enough cases, you might try searching for cases that use these terms.

 Also termed turntable doctrine, torpedo doctrine.
 See ALLUREMENT; DANGEROUS INSTRUMENTALITY.